Dorothy Kazel, OSU: Still a Symbol of Hope

 Just as they were there for us, women religious need us now as they work to ensure their legacies.
 Please donate today and become a Founding Donor of the WRAC Heritage Center.
 Your gift will help preserve and celebrate the important contributions of women religious.

-The state-of-the-art, $22 million center will secure the archival collections of up to 40 congregations, reducing the financial burden on each; make archives available for study by students, academics, and family members; and share the remarkable stories they contain with the public—in person and online.
+The state-of-the-art, $22 million center will secure the archival collections of over 40 congregations, reducing the financial burden on each; make archives available for study by students, academics, and family members; and share the remarkable stories they contain with the public—in person and online.

 Thank you for your support!